jonathancross/jc-docs/Secure PGP keys and Yubikey NEO.md

     gpg: selecting openpgp failed: Unsupported certificate
     gpg: OpenPGP card not available: Unsupported certificate

-Hope to figure out the issue soon.

 #### Web Of Trust

 Signing another person's key:

 1. Import your current Secret key to the air-gapped machine (if necessary).
-2. Import the key to be signed (I simply bring over the entire public keyring).
+2. Import the public key to be signed: `gpg --import KEYID_unsigned.asc`
-3. Sign the person's public key.
+3. Sign the person's public key: `gpg --ask-cert-level --sign-key KEYID`
-4. `export` the signed key for them.
+4. Export the signed key for them: `gpg -a --export KEYID > KEYID_signed.asc`
 5. Transport that signed key file back to the online system.
+6. Import the signed key: `gpg --import KEYID_signed.asc`
+7. Verify your signature on their key: `gpg --check-sigs KEYID`
-6. `import` and email the key to owner.
-Encrypt the file / email to be sure that they have the means to decrypt with the key you signed.
+8. Email the key (`KEYID_signed.asc`) to the owner.
+Encrypt the email to be sure that they have the means to decrypt with the key you signed.
+This should be done separately for each email address to verify those independently.

 #### Useful commands
     gpg --list-sigs --list-options show-keyserver-urls